trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-21_red_team07/index.md

 ## Introduction

 - <a href="https://github.com/Orange-Cyberdefense/GOAD" target="_blank">Game of Active Directory</a> is a fully functional AD lab environment, misconfigured with several AD issues designed to help understand various AD security concepts.
+- The lab showcased here was deployed using the `wazuh extension`, which is part of the <a href="https://github.com/Orange-Cyberdefense/GOAD/tree/v3-beta" target="_blank">GOADv3 - BETA VERSION.</a> which is the lastest as of this blog .
+We will explore the various OPSEC considerations when running commands against the environment.
-- In this n-part series, we will explore how we can abuse the misconfigurations.
-In part 1, we focus on `enumerating` the environment to find `domains, domain controllers, usernames and groups`.
+- In part 1, we focus on `enumerating` the environment to find `domains, domain controllers, usernames and groups`.
 We further leverage this to conduct various attacks, showcasing techniques like `password spraying & ASREPRoasting`.
 - We then finish off by exploring what attacks can be carried out when we have `no credentials or usernames` to work with such as the `LLMNR Poisoning and NTLM relay`.

 ## Network Diagram